nemesida-waf/nemesida_waf_ce/README.md

 - Nginx mainline from 1.17;
 - Nginx Plus.

-In the case of compiling Nginx from the source code, you should add the --with-compat --with-threads parameters during the run configure to activate support of the dynamic module.
+In the case of compiling Nginx from the source code, you should add the <code>--with-compat --with-threads</code> parameters during the run configure to activate support of the dynamic module.

 ### Add the Nginx and Nemesida WAF repositories: